carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 in the process.
 In the context of our queuing system, however, we do not need to specify this information, the `mpirun` command will obtain it from the queuing system, by examining the environment variables set when the job is launched.

-Our example implements a stochastic algorithm for estimating the value of &#960;, the ratio of the circumference to the diameter of a circle.
-The program generates a large number of random points on a 1&times;1 square centered on (&frac12;,&frac12;), and checks how many of these points fall inside the unit circle.
-On average, &#960;/4 of the randomly-selected points should fall in the circle, so &#960; can be estimated from 4*f*, where *f* is the observed fraction of points that fall in the circle.
-Because each sample is independent, this algorithm is easily implemented in parallel.

 We have provided a Python implementation, which uses MPI and NumPy, a popular library for efficient numerical operations.